 |EN ___||English Course (in addition to CWS)|

 - Also strongly recommend Physiology, Developmental Biology, Environmental Science and an additional Psychology course, as some schools require these.
-Also recommend Calculus I and II, Communication courses, Ethics of Health Care, Mental and Physical Handicaps, The Life Cycle, Counseling Theories and Techniques, economics, sociology courses and foreign language (especially Spanish).
+Also recommend Calculus I and II, Communication courses, Ethics of Health Care, Mental and Physical Handicaps, The Life Cycle, Counseling Theories and Techniques, economics, and sociology courses.

 - The core courses reflect minimal requirements for most schools.
 Students are encouraged to take those courses that are strongly recommended.
 Although this course list will be sufficient for most programs, make sure to check requirements of schools in which you are interested no later than your sophomore year.